 Climate change leads to more extreme weather with large amounts of precipitation over a short period.
 Sudden floods can cause major damage, but hydropower reservoirs can play an important role in flood protection.

-Kåre Hønsi is Statkraft's power production manager in Central Norway Region, which is part of the company's Production business area.
+Kåre Hønsi is Statkraft's head of region Mid-Norway, which is part of the company's Nordics business area.
 (Photo: Sondre Dalaker/NRK)

 In recent years it has become increasingly necessary to regulate the water level in the reservoirs due to extreme weather conditions.